 Need more than one appointment?
 To get a referral for longer-term support call 403-SENIORS

 Memory P.L.U.S.
 (Practice, Laughter, Useful Strategies) is a community-based program offered by Alberta Health Services.
 People with a medical diagnosis of dementia, as well as their caregivers attend Memory PLUS for group support.
 They meet at Greater Forest Lawn Seniors Centre because of the generous donation of space.

-Jackie Drake and Tracey-Dubas-Ward are licensed, practical nurses offering foot care.
+Tracey-Dubas-Ward is a licensed, practical nurse offering foot care.

 The COMPASS for the Caregiver workshop is facilitated by a volunteer who understands how hard caring for someone else can be.
 The workshop encourages caregivers to recognize that in order to care for a loved one, they must first care for themselves.
 Participants find their strength and accept their limitations as together they tackle some of the most challenging aspects of caregiving:

 Workshop participants meet in the evenings once per week for eight weeks Starting Friday January 17th.
 Here’s what a typical workshop schedule looks like:

 Recognize your role as a caregiver and take pride in your contributions to a healthy society.